Capricorn-Yorg/Test-to-Speech-PROJECT/README.md

  Overview

-AWS Polly Text-to-Speech Converter is a cutting-edge, serverless web application that transforms written text into natural-sounding speech in real-time.
+VoiceCraft Text-to-Speech Converter is a cutting-edge, serverless web application that transforms written text into natural-sounding speech in real-time.
 Built with AWS serverless technologies, this solution demonstrates enterprise-grade cloud architecture with an exceptional user experience.

 This project showcases seamless integration between frontend interfaces and cloud services, providing instant text-to-speech conversion with multiple voice options, real-time processing, and professional audio quality.